 Family Services are offered as part of Head Start, so this means that the child’s parent and immediate family members can also benefit.
 Teachers and case managers engage the entire family in a process of collaborative partnership with parents to identify goals, establish mutual trust, strengths, and implement helpful services.
 Parents can receive support in identifying local resources or state of Nevada programs and the Head Start program is responsive to each family's goals.
 Some of what can be provided or arranged includes:

 The state is committed to ensuring the child is healthy.
+If not qualified for Head Start, there is even free daycare in Nevada.
 The program will work with community agencies, clinics, and providers to offer cost effective primary health and dental care to low income and uninsured families.
 It will provide health services to all enrolled children and it can inform parents of local clinics for preventative care, vaccinations, dental care, and eye exams.

 Apply for the Nevada Energy Assistance Program (EAP) at your community action agency.
 Centers serve as intake sites, and work closely with the Nevada Division of Welfare and Supportive Services' on the administration of LIHEAP.
 The program will help lower and working poor individuals with the cost of paying their home energy bills.
 If you apply and are found to be qualified, households can receive a one-time per year grant that will be paid to their utility company.
 If you are faced with a disconnection, then the state also a crisis option as well.

 WIC can help put children and mothers in position for long term success.
 Sustainable health begins with a balanced diet, proper nutrition, and regular exercise.
 So the Women, Infant, and Children program provides free supplemental nutritious foods, education, and counseling.
 Your local agency will also offer referral services to other government and public assistance.
 WIC is for pregnant women, Infants, breastfeeding women, and even children up to five years of age.